Introduction

 Unions / Professional Organizations

-Professional societies and organisations, such as The Agricultural Network Information Collaboration (AgNIC), are essential for Plant Scientists who want to advance their careers or network with other professionals in their field.
-Participation in one or more of these organisations adds value to your resume while strengthening your credentials and qualifications.
+Professional societies and organizations, such as The Agricultural Network Information Collaboration (AgNIC), are essential for Plant Scientists who want to advance their careers or network with other professionals.
+Participation in one or more of these organizations adds value to your resume while strengthening your credentials and qualifications.

 Workplace Challenges